nodejs/node/doc/api/repl.md

 For advanced line-editors, start Node.js with the environmental variable `NODE_NO_READLINE=1`.
-This will start the main and debugger REPL in canonical terminal settings which will allow use with `rlwrap`.
+This will start the main and debugger REPL in canonical terminal settings, which will allow use with `rlwrap`.

 For example, the following can be added to a `.bashrc` file: